 HDD has designed a project to bring its place-based practice of storytelling and art making to the Martin Luther King campus.
-The artistic residency, which began in 2018 and will continue through 2021, promotes civic pride, enhances the cultural vitality of the neighborhood, and bridges efforts between public health, art and culture.
+The artistic residency, which began in 2018, promotes civic pride, enhances the cultural vitality of the neighborhood, and bridges efforts between public health, art and culture.

 HDD received the distinction of becoming the first dance company to be awarded a National Endowment for the Arts Our Town grant.
 This grant will be used to develop and execute the first phase of the project (2019-20), and has received matching funds from Supervisor Ridley-Thomas’ office, LA County Arts Commission, CalMHSA and the Weingart Foundation.
 Additionally, HDD has convened a team of community leaders to serve as project advisors, including: Yolanda Vera and Dr. Jasmine Eugenio (LA County Department of Health Services), Dr. Jan King and Beatriz Navarro (LA County Department of Public Health), Karly Katona and Salya Mohamedy (Supervisor Ridley-Thomas’ staff), Linda Griego and Denise Rodriguez (MLK Health & Wellness Community Development Corporation).